BlaqueDevs/se-assignment-day-4-software-project-management-KamungeD/README.md

 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?

-Timely delivery is important in order to save on resources and reduce the production cycle of osftware projects.
+Timely delivery is important in order to save on resources and reduce the production cycle of software projects.
 Project managers should re-adjust the schedule and prioritize important milestones.

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?